Hugs-4-Bugs/MERN-Employee-Management-System/README.md

 - **PUT** `/employees/:id`: Update an existing employee.
 - **DELETE** `/employees/:id`: Delete an employee.
 - **GET** `/employees`: List all employees.

-## Usage

-1. Ensure MongoDB is running and the backend server is started.
-2. Start the React frontend application.
-3. Access the application at `http://localhost:3000`.

 ## Contributing